-You will find that becoming a volunteer with The Company brings in enormous satisfaction, a raise in self-pride and a huge sense of accomplishment when your job is performed.
-Your service will also provide our community with a service that is valuable to all.
+You will find that becoming a volunteer with The Company brings with it enormous satisfaction, an increase in self-pride and a huge sense of accomplishment when your job is performed.
+You will also provide our community with a service that is invaluable to all.

 However, with all of the personal gains that the department has to offer, it requires a serious commitment on your part.
 Joining The Company should not be made without serious thought.
-This guide has been put together and developed to provide the information you need to make an informed decision that is right for you, your family, as well as The Company.
+This guide has been put together and developed to provide the information you need to make an informed decision that is right for you and your family, as well as The Company.